Programie/ChromeScreens/README.md

 For each screen an URL (or even multiple ones if combined with a tab switcher extension like [Revolver - Tabs](https://chrome.google.com/webstore/detail/revolver-tabs/dlknooajieciikpedpldejhhijacnbda)) can be configured.
 So it is a perfect solution to show websites like monitoring dashboards on big screens.

-The Chrome instances are launched in full screen (Kiosk mode), so nothing but the website is visible on the screen.
+The Chrome instances are launched in full screen (Kiosk mode + Incognito mode), so nothing but the website is visible on the screen.

 ## Requirements